PooCluster/spring-boot-rest/README.md

 # Overview
 This is a project so I can learn how to start a Spring Boot RESTful application from scratch with a couple simple endpoints:
-- GET
+- GET (read)
+    - id 0 -> Hello, World!
-    - Hello World!
+    - id 1 -> Goodbye, World!
+    - returns 404 if id is non-existent
+    - returns 500 internal server error if id is null
-- PUT
+- PUT (create and update)
+    - (id, message)
+    - returns 500 internal server error if id is null
+- POST (create)
+    - (id, message)
+- DELETE (delete)
+    - (id)

+Each valid request should return 200.

 ## Steps
 ### Spring Boot Project Setup